jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 math: true
 ---

+In this post, we're going to go through the early stages of building a digital **Quadrature Phase Shift Keying** (QPSK) modulator.
+A modulator is one of the most critical pieces of a communucation system.
+It's the device responsible for taking the data you want to transmit, and using it to modify a characteristic of a high carrier frequency signal.
+Usually the phase, frequency, or amplitude.
+Without modulators, world-wide communication would not be possible!

-In this post, we're going to start developing a digital modulator based on **Quadrature Phase Shift Keying**, or QPSK for short.
-For context, we'll start with a little history, and a little math.
+We'll start with a little history, and a little math.
 After that, we'll get into the nuts-and-bolts of how it all works.
+The code I'll present and explain later on is the same type of code I write when building production-quality systems.

-## Some Background
+## Background and Motivation

-Before transistors, everything in communications was analog.
-Modems were built by slide-rule wielding engineers with an almost magical ability to control voltages and currents on complicated circuit boards.
+Before transistors, communications was depended on analog technology.
+Modems were built by slide-rule wielding engineers with a magical ability to control voltages and currents on complicated circuit boards.

 The proliferation of integrated circuits in the 1960's shook up the electronics industry.
-Engineers started thinking about how they could take advantage of this new digital paradigm to improve their existing product line, or maybe invent something completely new.
+Engineers started thinking about how they could take advantage of this new digital paradigm to improve existing product , or maybe invent something completely new.

-**Phase Shift Keying** (PSK) is a great example.
+**Phase Shift Keying** (PSK) is a great example of this change in mindset.
 PSK is very popular digital modulation technique based on "digitizing" analog phase modulation.
-Good phase modulation systems are difficult to design, which is probably why you've heard of AM radio (amplitude modulation), FM radio (frequency modulation), but not PM radio.
+Good phase modulation systems are difficult to design and are not common.
+This is probably why you've heard of AM radio (amplitude modulation), FM radio (frequency modulation), but not PM radio.

-In classic analog phase modulation, information is encoded in the phase of a high frequency carrier signal using special circuitry.
+In classical analog phase modulation, information is encoded in the phase of a high frequency, radio frequency (RF) carrier signal using special circuitry.
 The encoding process is designed into the circuit, and it happens in continuous time.

-In modern PSK, the information used to modulate the carrier is synthesized in a seperate digital process built by programming integrated circuits.
-This process generates a sequence of digital, discrete time pulses that are ultimately converted to an analog waveform using
+In modern PSK, the information used to modulate the carrier is synthesized in programs that run on microprocessors.
+The programs produce sequences of precisely timed voltage pulses that are converted to an analog signals using widely available, inexpensive, and easy to use hardware components.

-* widely available,
-* inexpensive,
-* and easy to use

-hardware components.
 Analog circuitry is still crucial, it just isn't where most of the secret sauce is.

 Even though PSK and phase modulation are engineered in different ways, the underlying mathematical principles are the same.
 We'll see this in the next few sections.

 ## Phase Modulation to PSK

-If you crack open a communications book, you'll usually see phase modulation described like this
+If you crack open a communications book, you'll probably see phase modulation described like this

 $$
 y(t) = \cos(2\pi f t + \phi (t)).